 How Prospera Uses Epsagon to Troubleshoot Production Issues

 Epsagon provides automated observability for troubleshooting complex production issues in microservices, serverless and container-based applications.
-Using distributed tracing and AI technologies, Epsagon maps the entire architecture, including AWS Lambda and ECS, AWS services such as Kinesis, CloudWatch, SNS, and RDS databases, and also 3rd party APIs.
+Using distributed tracing and AI technologies, Epsagon maps the entire architecture, including AWS Lambda and ECS, AWS services such as Kinesis, CloudWatch, SNS, and RDS databases, and also third-party APIs.

-Prospera uses Epsagon to monitor the complex pipeline application and gets alerted on any exception, timeout, memory, or performance issues.
-When it happens, they go into Epsagon’s distributed transactions view to root-cause complex issues in no-time.
+Prospera uses Epsagon to monitor the complex pipeline application and alert on any exception, timeout, memory, or performance issues.
+When alerts happen, the developers go into Epsagon’s distributed transactions view to rapidly discover the root cause for complex issues, Nir explained.

 Using the Epsagon tracing library, Prospera can track every request their Django API is processing on the cluster, allowing them to get insights and performance issues for their customers.
 It follows the request once it reaches their backend endpoint, all the way to the RDS calls.

 In addition to troubleshooting issues in distributed applications, Prospera also encountered memory challenges when working with AWS Lambda.
 Since the amount of data analyzed in the Lambda functions can be high, choosing the correct memory limit was a challenge.
-Prospera uses Epsagon to identify and investigate these out-of-memory conditions, and they get alerted about them even before they happen.
+Prospera uses Epsagon to identify and investigate these out-of-memory conditions and to be alerted about issues even before they happen, Nir said.

 Memory Usage for Data Processing